-We are subject to extensive government regulation, which requires us to spend significant amounts of money, and we may not be able to obtain regulatory approvals, which are required for us to conduct clinical testing and commercialize our products.
+We are subject to extensive government regulation, which requires us to invest significant resources in development, and we may not be able to obtain regulatory approvals, which are required for us to conduct clinical testing and commercialize our products.

 Our product candidates under development are subject to extensive and rigorous government regulation.
 The FDA regulates, among other things, the development, testing, research, manufacture, safety, efficacy, record-keeping, labeling, storage, approval, quality control, adverse event reporting, advertising, promotions, sale and distribution of biopharmaceutical products.
 If we market our products abroad, they will also be subject to extensive regulation by foreign governments.
 The regulatory review and approval process, which includes preclinical studies and clinical trials of each product candidate, is lengthy, expensive and uncertain.
 To obtain regulatory approval for the commercial sale of any of our potential products or to promote these products for expanded indications, we must demonstrate through preclinical testing and clinical trials that each product is safe and effective for use in indications for which approval is requested.
 We have had, and may in the future have, clinical setbacks that prevent us from obtaining regulatory approval for our potential products.
-Most recently, in May 2004, we announced that daclizumab, our humanized antibody that binds to the IL-2 receptor, did not meet the primary endpoint in a Phase II clinical trial in patients with moderate-to-severe ulcerative colitis.
-As a result, we terminated further development of daclizumab in this indication.